salaaad2/taskmaster/taskmaster.md

 ## multiple acceptable return values

 # the configuration file must allow the user to specify the following, for each program that is to be supervised:
-## The number of processes to start and keep running
-## Whether the program should be restarted never, unexpected exit, or always (0, 1, 2)
-## How many times a restart should be attempted before aborting
 ## How long to wait after a graceful stop before killing the program
 ### DONE: How long the program should be running after it’s started for it to be considered successfully started"
 ### DONE: The command to use to launch the program